Watch our YouTube video on issues relating to Joint Tax Returns. Or read on for more details!

 For spouses who are undecided about joint or separate tax filing, they do have the option to use married filing separately status and then amend the return later to file a joint return.
 However, it does not work the other way.
 Spouses may not amend a joint return in order to file two separate returns.

 Divorce Decree is Not Binding on The IRS

 Divorce decrees sometimes stipulate that a particular spouse is liable for the tax liability on a joint return.
 However, the IRS is not bound by this stipulation.
 The spouses remain jointly liable for the tax, despite what the divorce decree says.
-However, the spouses do have the option to sue each other for the tax, if they want to go down that route.
+However, the spouses do have the option to sue each other for the tax.

 The most challenging issue on the topic of joint returns is whether or not a return is even considered to be jointly filed.
 This matter comes up when one spouse wants to avoid joint liability.
 The argument often relates to forged or missing signatures on returns.